willmurnane/access-pgrx/README.md

 - in a system where different departments are not permitted to share certain kinds of data, you might assign one token per department
 - in a system with customer support data, you might have different access tokens to represent data available to tier 1 support, tier 2 support, supervisors, etc.

 Tokens composed only of the characters `[a-zA-Z0-9_\-\.:/]` (latin alphabet, numbers, or the characters `_-.:/`) may be expressed without quoting.
-In addition, any valid sequence of UTF-8 code points may be used as a token, as long as the following algorithm is followed to construct a quoted token:
+In addition, any valid sequence of non-surrogate UTF-8 code points may be used as a token, as long as the following algorithm is followed to construct a quoted token:

 - append a double quote `"` to the quoted token
 - for each code point which is to be emitted: